≡ Menu

 Nutro Lite and Weight Management Adult Dry Dog Food

 This Lite and Weight Management Adult Dry Dog Food from Nutro is an excellent choice for dogs who need to shed a few extra pounds.
 The dog food is made of pasture-fed lamb and also contains rice.
-The food is are easily digestible and is rich in nutrients.
+The food is easily digestible and is rich in nutrients.

 Let’s take a look at the macros.